 Capture the attacking piece.
 That’s the best case scenario and it could happen when you are playing against inexperienced opponents

-Use a counter-strategy to evacuate the sticking piece.
+Use a counter-strategy to evacuate the pinned piece.
 For example, you can check your opponent’s King and win some time because he will have to deal with the check.
-In general, look for ways to attack the sticking piece or your opponents more valuable pieces.
+In general, look for ways to attack the pinning piece or your opponent’s more valuable pieces.

-Break the strategy by moving a protector in the middle of the stuck pieces (see the picture below).
+Break the strategy by moving a protector in the way to the pinned pieces (see the picture below).

 Tips to gain the best benefits from the chess pin

 The position is the most important thing that you have to consider in order to determine the usefulness of your chess pin.
-However, here we have some of the amazing tips that you can use to make your tactic more interesting.
+However, here we have some tips that you can use to make your tactic more interesting.

 You can always add pressure to the piece that has been pinned by attacking it.